grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # alerts will fail with a log message and metric increment.
 0 = no limit.
 # CLI flag: -alertmanager.max-alerts-size-bytes
 [alertmanager_max_alerts_size_bytes: <int> | default = 0]

-# Remote-write endpoint where metrics specified in forwarding_rules are
-# forwarded to.
-If set, takes precedence over endpoints specified in forwarding
-# rules.
-[forwarding_endpoint: <string> | default = ""]

-# If set, forwarding drops samples that are older than this duration.
-If unset
-# or 0, no samples get dropped.
-[forwarding_drop_older_than: <int> | default = ]

-# Rules based on which the Distributor decides whether a metric should be
-# forwarded to an alternative remote_write API endpoint.
-[forwarding_rules: <map of string to validation.ForwardingRule> | default = ]
 ```

 ### blocks_storage